-Figure 116 shows the Setting Page, which displays and allows for changes to some setting for the system and are as follows:
+Figure 13-25 shows the Settings Page, which displays settings and allows for changes to some settings for the system which are as follows:

-- Joystick Configuration: The joystick has 4 different layout options.
-The joystick can perform 4 different functions by pushing it North, East, South, or West.
+- Joystick Configuration: The joystick has four different layout options.
+The joystick can perform four different functions by pushing it North, East, South, or West.
 North is designated by an arrow on the physical joystick and is considered the top function on this screen.
-To select a configuration press one of the options shown on the screen.
-The configuration will be boarded in green once selected to show which option is currently being used.
-The possible function that the joystick can perform are as follows:
+To select a configuration, press one of the options shown on the screen.
+The configuration will be outlined in green once selected to show which option is currently being used.
+The possible functions that the joystick can perform are as follows:

+Figure 13-25: Settings Page
-1. "AUTO" - Toggles in and out of "Auto" mode.

-2. "END ROW" - Enters the system in to "End Row" mode

-3. "+" - Increase the target depth of the harvester.
-Increases the depth in increments of 0.2.

-4. "-" - Decreases the target depth of the harvester.
-Decreases the depth in increments of 0.2.
+- 1. "AUTO": Toggles in and out of "AUTO" mode. - 2.
+"END ROW": Enters the system into "End Row" mode - 3. "+": Increase the target depth of the harvester.
+Increases the depth in increments of 0.2 inches. - 4. "-": Decreases the target depth of the harvester.
+Decreases the depth in increments of 0.2 inches.

-5. "LOWER" - Lowers the front of the harvester using the hitch cylinders.
+5. "LOWER": Lowers the front of the harvester using the hitch cylinders.
 The front will be incrementally lower with each movement of the joystick.
 The increment size is PTO dependent.
-See section 13.1.4, "F" for details.
-With the PTO running the movement will be small and with the PTO not running the movement will be greater.
-Using the "LOWER" or "RAISE" function will cause the system to exit out of Auto mode.
-It will raise or lower the machine and then enter in to manual mode .
+See part F in section 13.1.4, for details.
+With the PTO running the movement will be small, and with the PTO not running the movement will be greater.
+Using the "LOWER" or "RAISE" function will cause the system to exit out of "AUTO" mode.
+It will raise or lower the machine and enter into manual mode.

-6. "RAISE" - Raises the front of the harvester using the hitch cylinder.
+6. "RAISE": Raises the front of the harvester using the hitch cylinder.
 The front will be incrementally raised with each movement of the joystick.
 The increment size is PTO dependent.
 See 13.1.4, "F" for details.
-With the PTO running the movement will be small and with the PTO not running the movement will be greater.
+With the PTO running the movement will be small and with the PTO not running the movement will be small and with the PTO not running the movement will be greater.

-Figure 117-Joystick Toggle Softkey
+Figure 13-26: Joystick Toggle Softkey

-Figure 118-Joystick Inactive Icon
+Figure 13-27: Joystick Inactive Icon

-Figure 119-Joystick active Icon
+Figure 13-28: Joystick active Icon

-In order for the joystick to be used it must be activated first.
-To active the joystick there is a softkey to toggle between activating and deactivating the joystick (Figure 117).
-When the joystick is active the icon on the screen will be colored green (Figure 119).
-When the joystick is inactive the icon will be gray (Figure 119).
+In order for the joystick to be used, it must be activated first.
+To active the joystick, there is a softkey to toggle between activating and deactivating the joystick (Figure 13-26).
+When the joystick is active, the icon on the screen will be colored green (Figure 13-27).
+When the joystick is inactive, the icon will be gray (Figure 13-28).
 Changing the configuration will cause the joystick to become inactive until reactivated.

 -Depth Sensitivity: The depth sensitivity controls the responsiveness of the machine when in "AUTO" mode.
-The higher the number the faster the system will react to the wand readings.
+The higher the number, the faster the system will react to the wand readings.
 The sensitivity can be set in the range from 1-10 in increments of 0.5.
-To change the valve use the plus and minus icons on the sides of the current setting.
-By directly selection the setting number a pop up key pad will appear and a number can be typed in manually.
+To change the valve, use the plus and minus icons on the sides of the current setting.
+By directly selecting the setting number, a pop-up keypad will appear and a number can be typed in manually.

 Note: Oil temperature will affect the responsiveness of the system.
-It is recommend that the system only be used once the tractor and its oil has warmed up to normal operation temperature to reduce any fluctuation of the systems sensitivity.
+It is recommend that the system only be used once the tractor and its oil has warmed up to normal operating temperature to reduce any fluctuation of the system's sensitivity.

-Figure 120-Sensitivity Setting and Adjustment
+Figure 13-29: Sensitivity Setting and Adjustment

-Figure 121-Pop Up Key Pad
+Figure 13-30: Pop-Up KeyPad